joinednode/joinednode.github.io/docs/templates/mongo.md

 permalink: /docs/templates/mongo.html
 ---

-This task is a good starter for connecting to MongoDB databases.
+This recipe is a good starter for connecting to MongoDB databases.
 Here at Joined Node, we recommend [MongoLab](http://mongolab.com)

 First, we need to set up our variables, so add the following parameters to the [Encrypted Environment Variables](/docs/env/) section of your IDE:

 1. `MONGO_URL` => `YOUR-MONGODB-URL`

-These variables will be encrypted when you save, and only viewable either from your Task itself or when you edit it
+These variables will be encrypted when you save, and only viewable either from your Recipe itself or when you edit it

-Now, let's add our Node.js task code:
+Now, let's add our Node.js recipe code:

 ```javascript
 var MongoClient = require('mongodb').MongoClient;